Observable Statistical Mechanics: Results

 While HUOs capture core aspects of observable thermalization, they have one major drawback: they are insensitive to the overall energy scale of the system.
-Technically, this is due to the fact that $R_j^{HUO}/p_j = E$, which does not depend on $j$.
-When this is plugged into the equilibrium equation, we see that the dependence of $p_j^{eq}$ on $j$ also disappears, thus leading to a flat distribution.
-We can also see this from eq.\eqref{eqn:Rj_cov_HUO}.
-HUOs are observables such that their projectors have no correlations with the Hamiltonian at equilibrium: $\operatorname{Cov}(A_j^{HUO}, H) \eqeq 0$.
-We do not expect this to be true exactly for physical observables which, at equilibrium, do exhibit a smooth dependence on the energy scale of the system.
+This is because their equilibrium mutual information with the energy vanishes identically.
+We do not expect this to hold exactly for physical observables which, at equilibrium, do exhibit a smooth dependence on the energy scale of the system.
 Nevertheless, we believe the core mechanism to be approximately correct.
-In other words, while small, we expect a non-vanishing covariance between the observable projector $A_j$ and the Hamiltonian operator at equilibrium.
-The question thus becomes, is it possible to solve the equilibrium equations and use them to predict the equilibrium values of certain observables?
-Via eq.\eqref{eqn:desired_form_Rj}, this becomes a question about $R_j$, which we answer now.
+In other words, we expect a non-vanishing but very small equilibrium mutual information between the observable and energy distributions.
+This is important because it guarantees it is sufficient to impose the average energy constraint when maximizing the entropy.